lvijay/unshred/README.md

 ------------

 The program works by generating as many strips from the image as needed and comparing the edges of all strips.
-Given two strips `s1`, `s2` it computes the color differences between all pixels on the right edge of `s1` and left edge of `s2`, and color differences between all pixels on the left edge of `s1` and right edge of `s2`.

-Strips are ordered by minimal color differences between them using the "Stable Marriage Problem" as described in [Wikipedia][2].
+Given two strips `si`, `sj` it sums the color differences between all pixels on the right edge of `si` and left edge of `sj`.
+The strips are then ordered on minimal color differences between them using the "Stable Marriage Problem" as described in [Wikipedia][2].

 After finding the ideal strip ordering, we need to identify the first and last strips.
 This is done by computing the differences between adjacent ordered strips.
-The pair `(si, si+1)` with the greatest difference is assumed to be most apart and `si` is made the last strip.
+The pair `(sj, sk)` with the greatest difference is assumed to be most apart and `sj` is made the last strip.

 Caveats